openziti/ziti-doc/docusaurus/docs/quickstarts/network/hosted.md

 The first issue you will need to deal with is opening some ports.
 A network will consist of at least one controller and at least one edge router.
 Both of these components will require ports to be open.
-For the controller you will need to open two ports through your firewall, one port for the Edge API, and one for Edge Router connections.
+For the controller you will need to open a range of ports through your firewall:

 - `8440/tcp`: Edge Controller listening for clients
 - `8441/tcp`: Edge Controller listening for routers